 I was working on my high school newspaper and yearbook when my English teacher pulled me aside and told me that I could actually make a living at doing this.
 Travel the world and take photos?
-I was 15 years old when I first heard the word photojournalist, and from that moment on I knew that’s what I wanted to do and I’ve never wavered.
+I was 15 years old when I first heard the word photojournalist, and from that moment on I knew that’s what I wanted to do.

 I am often called a photojournalist because I do those kinds of stories but I also consider myself a documentary photographer as I often return to the same place, where I’ll spend weeks, months, or even years immersing myself into a story, culture or situation rather than jumping in and out of it as news photographers tend to do.
 I turn these meatier long-term projects into books, articles, gallery shows, and public photo presentations.

-Travel photography used to flourish as a wonderful way to make a living.
-I have photographed all over the world, in about 150 countries now, for major magazines and websites, and thought I'd retire on stock photography sales.
-But the advent and ubiquitousness of the smartphone and widespread use of DSLR cameras have encouraged most travelers to feel like they are now photographers.
-Anyone can give their photos away, but the key to being a consummate professional is to be paid for your work.
+Travel photography is a wonderful way to make a living.
+I have photographed all over the world, in about 150 countries, for major magazines and websites, and thought I'd retire on stock photography sales.
+But the advent and ubiquitousness of the smartphone and widespread use of DSLR cameras have encouraged most travelers to feel they are photographers.
+Anyone can give their photos away, but the key to being a professional is to get paid for your work.

 As glamorous as being a photojournalist may sound, it’s a lot of hard work and it's not for everybody.
 It’s a lifestyle choice.
-I’ve stayed in $ 10,000 a night resorts and I’ve slept on the ground in refugee camps.
-I have spent a career where I have lived overseas for years and when traveling I am on the road for at least three quarters of the year.
-I am often hired not just for my photography skills but because I’m good at navigating my way around the planet; I’m up on my immunizations, visas, passports.
+I’ve stayed in $ 10,000-a-night resorts and I’ve slept on the ground in refugee camps.
+I have lived overseas for years and when traveling I am on the road for at least three quarters of the year.
+I am often hired not just for my photography skills but because I’m good at navigating my way around the planet; I’m up on my immunizations, visas, and passport is always up to date.
 My bag and equipment are always packed and ready to go.
 I’ve been asked to be at a specific place in the Congo on a certain date and I don’t tell my client I don’t know how; I need to figure it out.
-I take good notes and provide full captions to my photos – clients love that.
+I also take good notes and provide full captions to my photos – clients love that.

 I love what I do.
 I witness the absolute worst and the absolute best of humanity.
 My job is to find compassion in a world of chaos, to give people a voice.
-How do you make people care when you hear that 300,000 people have been killed in an earthquake in Haiti, or there are over a million Rohingya refugees in Bangladesh, all with similar tragic stories?
-I try to focus on individuals, to tell their stories, to give them a chance to be heard.
+How do you make people care when you hear that 300,000 people have been killed in an earthquake in Haiti, or there are more than a million Rohingya refugees in Bangladesh, all with similar tragic stories?
+I try to focus on individuals, to tell their stories, which gives them a chance to be heard.

-You have to be on your toes and learn to anticipate strangers and situations.
-Over the years, I have developed a necessary strong inner intuition.
-I rely on a good translator or fixer to help me navigate what could potentially be a tricky situation, especially when I don’t speak the language in a foreign country.
+You have to learn to anticipate strangers and situations.
+Over the years, I have developed a strong inner intuition.
+I rely on a good translator or fixer to help me navigate potentially tricky situations, especially in countries where I don’t speak the language.

 I am the poster child for travel, medevac and camera insurance and I have been nicknamed the master of disaster.
-I’ve been in a near-death bus accident in Laos, run over by a horse in Mongolia, gotten a worm in my head and Thailand, suffered from Dengue fever, malaria, hepatitis, Giardia
+I’ve been in a near-death bus accident in Laos, run over by a horse in Mongolia, gotten a worm in my head and Thailand, and suffered from dengue fever, malaria, hepatitis, giardia

 Visiting sites of inhumanity isn’t for everyone, so make sure you are comfortable with where you are going and why.